-Figure: add process including flag - workflow status (21.08.2018)
+Figure 6 : Add process including flag - workflow status (21.08.2018)

-Add an application

-step: application be flagged as “onboarding” – minimum data fields will be completed by IT Contributor;

-step: application be flagged as “minimum data maintained” by product MEGA contact - all Legal Entities (LE) and Information Owner (IO) will receive information about newly added applications and assign itself in case of “Using”;

-step: after application is assigned – Legal Entity set flag to “complete”;

-quarterly report will be sent to Legal Entities regarding assigned applications

-Furthermore, if the 13 mandatory fields are filled the status will be set to “complete”.
+Furthermore, if the 13 mandatory fields are filled the status will be set to “complete” by the Legal Entity.
 Quarterly a review of the data regarding completeness and correctness are done by the product MEGA contacts, here the status is set to “in review”.

-When an application will be decommissioned the status will be set to “retired”.
+When an application will be decommissioned (see chapter 3.3.2) the status will be set to “retired”.

 Delete an application (Current process)